uchicago-econ-io/Demand-Estimation/README.md

 ## 🌟 Why This Repo

 This repository is meant to make replication work in demand estimation more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers working on structural and empirical demand models
-- students learning modern demand estimation techniques
-- instructors building empirical IO coursework

 ---